Ledragon/pi-vision-histogram/README.md

 ### Installing Dependencies

+The following instructions only apply if you are not working against a cloud deployment of PI Vision.
+If you are using a cloud deployment the published version of the seed project will come preconfigured with matching versions for all Angular dependencies.

 The seed project requires some dependencies to be in sync with PI Vision dependencies so the symbols can be loaded properly.
 Check your [package.json](./package.json) and make sure these package versions match *exactly* with the ones used by the released version of PI Vision.
 The versions used at the time this document was last updated are:
 ```typescript
 "dependencies": {